Clean code is a phase

 Koen van Gilst / January 28, 2022

-In the end "clean code" is a phase most programmers go through.
-Like adolescence, with it's desire to find The One True Way.
-But after that most of us discover that the principles are pointless in and by itself and that it's often preferable to ship "working software" instead.
+In the end, "clean code" is a phase most programmers go through, like adolescence, with its desire to find the one true way.
+But after that, most of us discover that the principles are pointless in and of themselves and that it's often preferable to ship "working software" instead.

 This doesn't mean that Clean Code is useless.
 It teaches us to think about our coding craft and to always evaluate if there's a better way to practice it.
 I've internalized some of the principles and patterns, and I enjoy rereading chapters of the book.
 And who knows: maybe there's another phase in my life as a programmer, in which I rediscover Clean Code and find out it actually is the one true way.